 Your child will engage in online instructional activities that reinforces content and promotes WPS Profile of a Graduate competencies that contribute to their long-term success: Innovation & Problem Solving, Creative and Critical Thinking, Communication and Collaboration, Social and Emotional Well-Being and Content Mastery.
 Windsor Public Schools uses ClassLink, a single sign on solution for students to access their distance learning assignments.
 K-12 students should login at my.classlink.com/windsorct each distance learning day.
 Please e-mail your child's teacher or principal for additional information.
-Questions can also be directed to the Distance Learning Help Desk.

 Please email LBrookman@windsorct.org to share your Distance Learning Days stories and pictures with us!
 We may share your pictures and/or stories on social media!

 How will I stay in contact with my child's teachers?
 As a parent/guardian, you can receive email summaries showing your student’s progress in Google Classroom if you accept the e-mail invitation.
 You can choose the frequency of the Google Classroom email summaries, such as daily or weekly.
 Your child's teacher may also e-mail or call you directly.
-Students can receive support from their teachers through Google Classroom or by contacting their teachers via email or phone.
+Students can receive support from their teachers through Seesaw (PK-12) or Google Classroom (3-12) or by contacting their teachers via email or phone.